Steps

 • the rules agreed upon by all the heirs, where the succession is clearly solvent.

-To settle the succession, you mainly have to :
+To settle the succession, you will need to

-For further information on how to file the income tax returns of a deceased person, see the websites of Revenu Québec This hyperlink will open in a new window. and the Canada Revenue Agency This hyperlink will open in a new window..
+For further information on how to file the income tax returns of a deceased person, see the websites of Revenu Québec and the Canada Revenue Agency.

 Liquidating a succession without following the rules of the Civil Code of Québec